mui/material-ui/packages/pigment-css-react/README.md

 ### Creating components

-Use the `styled` API to create a component by passing styles at the end.
-The usage should be familiar if you've worked with Emotion or styled-components:
+Use the `styled` API to create a component by passing styles at the end, as shown below:

 ```js
 import { styled } from '@pigment-css/react';